 Growing vegetables and herbs in your garden gives you the opportunity to connect what you grow with what you eat.
 The first steps to a summer’s worth of veggies are to plan and prep your garden space.
-After you’ve prepped, gather your seeds, seedlings and tools, and get started planting.
+After you’ve prepped your vegetable garden, gather your seeds, seedlings and tools and get started planting.

 There’s such a wide variety of vegetables and herbs that it can be intimidating to know where to start.
 The best advice is to begin with what grows best in your area and what your family likes to eat.